cloudmesh-community/book/chapters/container/docker-local.md

 $ sudo apt-get update
 ```

-## Draft: Installation for Windows 10
+## Installation for Windows 10 :o: :?:

 The instructions for Windows have not passed our quality control.
 We
 look for TAs and student that test out and improve this section.